moonrockyy/proshop/README.md

 ## License 📜

 `Proshop` is available under the MIT license.
-See the LICENSE file for more info.